-Purified synthetic air (purity ≤ 1 ppm C, ≤ 1 ppm CO, ≤ 400 ppmCO2, ≤ 0.1 ppm NO); oxygen content between 18% & 21% vol.;

-Purified oxygen (purity ≤ 99.5 per cent Vol O2);

-Purified hydrogen (and mixture containing hydrogen) (Purity \leq 1ppm C, \leq 400 ppm CO2).

-4.5.2 Calibration and span gases:

-Gases having the following chemical compositions shall be available of:

-- $C_3 H_8$ and purified synthetic air, as in para 4.5.1 above

-- CO and purified nitrogen

-- CO2 and purified nitrogen

-- NO and purified nitrogen

-(The amount of NO2 contained in this calibration gas must not exceed 5 percent of the NO content)

-- 4.5.3 The true concentration of a calibration gas shall be within \pm 2% of the stated figure. - 4.5.4 The concentrations specified in Chapter 7 of this part may also be obtained by means of a gas divider, diluting with purified nitrogen or with purified synthetic air.
-The accuracy of the mixing device shall be such that the concentrations of the diluted calibration gases may be determined within \pm 2%. - 4.6 Additional equipment: - 4.6.1 Temperatures : The temperature indicated in Chapter 8 of this part shall be measured with an accuracy of \pm 1.5 K. - 4.6.2 Pressure: The atmospheric pressure shall be measurable to within \pm 0.1 kPa. - 4.6.3 Absolute Humidity : The absolute humidity (H) shall be measurable to within \pm 5 %. - 4.7 The exhaust gas-sampling system shall be verified by the method described in Para 5 of Chapter 7 of this part.
+- Purified synthetic air (purity ≤ 1 ppm C, ≤ 1ppm CO, ≤ 400 ppm CO2, ≤ 0.1 ppm NO); oxygen content between 18% & 21% vol.; - Purified oxygen (purity \leq 99.5 per cent Vol O2); - Purified hydrogen (and mixture containing hydrogen) (Purity ≤ 1ppm C, ≤ 400 ppm CO2). - 4.5.2.
+Calibration and span gases: Gases having the following chemical compositions shall be available of: - C_3 H8 and purified synthetic air, as in Para 4.5.1 above - CO and purified nitrogen, as in para 4.5.1 above - CO2 and purified nitrogen, as in para 4.5.1 above. - NO and purified nitrogen, as in para 4.5.1 above (The amount of NO2 contained in this calibration gas shall not exceed 5 percent of the NO content) - 4.5.3.
+The true concentration of a calibration gas shall be within \pm 2% of the stated figure. - 4.5.4.
+The concentrations specified in Chapter 7 of this part may also be obtained by means of a gas divider, diluting with purified nitrogen or with purified synthetic air.
+The accuracy of the mixing device shall be such that the concentrations of the diluted calibration gases may be determined within \pm 2%. - 4.6.
+Additional equipment: - 4.6.1.
+Temperatures: The temperature indicated in Chapter 8 of this part shall be measured with an accuracy of \pm 1.5 K. - 4.6.2.
+Pressure: The atmospheric pressure shall be measurable to within ± 0.1 kPa. - 4.6.3.
+Absolute Humidity: The absolute humidity (H) shall be measurable to within \pm 5 %. - 4.7.
+The exhaust gas-sampling system shall be verified by the method described in Para 4 of Chapter 7 of this part.
 The maximum permissible deviation between the quantity of gas introduced and the quantity of gas measured shall be 5 %. - 5.
-Preparations for the test: - 5.1 Adjustment of inertia simulators to the vehicle's translatory inertias: An inertia simulator shall be used enabling a total inertia of the rotating masses to be obtained proportional to the reference weight within the following limits given in Table III.
+Preparations for the test: - 5.1.
+Adjustment of inertia simulators to the vehicle's translatory inertias: An inertia simulator shall be used enabling a total inertia of the rotating masses to be obtained proportional to the reference weight within the following limits given in Table I. If the corresponding equivalent inertia is not available on the dynamometer, the large value closest to the vehicle reference mass will be used.

-- 5.2 Setting of dynamometer: - 5.2.1 The load shall be adjusted according to methods described in paragraph 4.1.7 above. - 5.2.1 The method used and the values obtained (equivalent inertia, characteristic adjustment parameter) shall be recorded in the test report.
+5.2.
+Setting of dynamometer:

+- 5.2.1.
+The load shall be adjusted according to methods described in paragraph 4.1.7 above. - 5.2.2.
+The method used and the values obtained (equivalent inertia, characteristic adjustment parameter) shall be recorded in the test report. - 5.2.3.
+Four-wheel drive vehicles will be tested in a two-wheel drive mode of operation.
+Full time four-wheel drive vehicles will have one set of drive wheels temporarily disengaged by the vehicle manufacturers.
+Four-wheel drive vehicles, which can be manually shifted to a two-wheel drive mode, will be tested in the normal on highway two-wheel drive mode of operation.